KarinaGuo/Machine_Learning_in_Computer_Vision_for_Leaf_Traits/README.md

 /Conda Environments - includes the .yml files of the conda environments used to perform the training/testing/use of the machine learning models, and the extraction of traits from the binary masks of the machine learning model predictions

-<b> Below is an in-progress documentation used for our workflow... </b>

 <h1>Leaf segmentation model</h1>
 <h2>Preparing the data</h2>